hubersn/SwingHelpViewer/README.md

 Take com.hubersn.ui.swing.helpview.HelpViewer as an example of a simple frame containing the HelpView along with the standard Toolbar.
 Please do not forget to admire the beautiful toolbar button and tab icons - I call it "monoclean design".
 Just joking.

-Have a look at ResourceManager to find out how you cam provide your own localization and icons.
+Have a look at ResourceManager to find out how you can provide your own localization and icons.
 Probably the only interesting component is a JTree extension called FilterableTree which is used to filter the tree views when searching.
 XML parsing is done "by hand" in XMLDocument - have a look to remind yourself what we did before the really cool XML libs were created.

 To create help content, why not investigate something like DocBook which can export JavaHelp format.